Minninnewah/adros_microservice_edge_testbed/README.md

 ##### Description
 The role of this service is to provide an API to the db.
 ##### API
 - GET /       //get all data
-- GET /cars //get the newest car information
+- GET /drones //get the newest drone information
-- POST /    //add new car information
+- POST /      //add new drone information

 #### <ins>cloud-db</ins>
 ##### Description